TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

 Hello hackers!
 Today we’ll tackle the Jupiter Machine, a Medium Difficulty Linux challenge.
 We’ll start by discovering a subdomain hosting Grafana, where we intercept a SQL query through Burp Suite and exploit it to gain RCE via PostgreSQL.
 This gives us access as the postgres user.
 From there, we pivot to juno by modifying a YAML file used in a scheduled task to drop a SUID bash binary.
-With access to juno, we explore a shared directory and find tokens exposing a Jupyter Notebook instance.
+With access to juno, we explore a project directory and find tokens exposing a Jupyter Notebook instance.
 After port forwarding and logging in, we execute a Python based reverse shell to pivot to jovian.
 Finally, we exploit a misconfigured config file in a root executable binary (sattrack) to overwrite root’s authorized_keys, allowing SSH access as root and full system compromise.

 <br />